Part I: Inserts

 With this in mind, use of an insert became a necessary consideration.
 Despite initial reluctance, several months ago, PurseBop inserted one – L’Insert by French company 7 Rue Paradis (7RP) – and we’re pleased to share the happy results with you.
 Made in luxurious and royal-like-but-engineered waterproof fabric, L’Insert is customized to your specific size and model Hermes Birkin or Kelly bag.
 There are even different Kelly fits depending upon whether the bag is Sellier or Retourne.
 You can select among several colors.
 L’Insert is lightweight and efficient.
 You don’t lose or waste space in your bag while keeping the base and sides clean.
 And, yes, of course, it makes switching bags a breeze.
 It’s hard to believe it took PurseBop (who changes bags daily… if not more) so long to convert.
 L’Insert arrived specially wrapped, packaged and labelled.
 The packaging nearly rivaled a sealed Hermes box.

 We caught up with PurseBop’s gal pals on a girls night out to compile experiences and reviews – and guess what… they’re loving it too.
 The Paris traveling gang decided to group try it out.

-Let’s take a closer look at each ones L’Insert and understand why they use the ones from 7RP.
+Let’s take a closer look at each one’s L’Insert and understand why they use them.